diehlpkteaching/ParallelComputationMath/webpage/index.md

 * [References](list.pdf)
 -->

+Note that all source code shown in the lecture slides and the course book are avialable [here](https://github.com/diehlpkteaching/ParallelComputationMathExamples).
+I recommend to downlod them and play around with the code to gain a better understanding of C++ code.

 ## Project

 As a course project, we will implement bond-based peridyanmics ([PD](https://en.wikipedia.org/wiki/peridynamics)).
 We will cover the basic equations brielfy in [lecture 8](lecture8.pdf) and the template code is available [here](https://github.com/diehlpkteaching/PD).